MicrosoftDocs/azure-docs/articles/active-directory/reports-monitoring/howto-configure-prerequisites-for-reporting-api.md

 The Azure Active Directory (Azure AD) [reporting APIs](/graph/api/resources/azure-ad-auditlog-overview?view=graph-rest-1.0) provide you with programmatic access to the data through a set of REST APIs.
 You can call these APIs from many programming languages and tools.
 The reporting API uses [OAuth](../../api-management/api-management-howto-protect-backend-with-aad.md) to authorize access to the web APIs.

-This article describes how to enable MS Graph to access the Azure AD reporting APIs in the Azure portal and through PowerShell
+This article describes how to enable Microsoft Graph to access the Azure AD reporting APIs in the Azure portal and through PowerShell

 ## Roles and license requirements